itzseven7/bereal/README.md

 # 💬 Remarks

+- I'm not satisfied with the functional bugs and the UI appearance of the app (I was more focused on the code architecture), so it would have been my first priority for improvements if I had more time
 - I didn't have time to create the actual Swift packages for **Shared**, **Service**, and **Feature** for modularization.
 - I wanted to use **CoreData** to persist stories' information, but I had a bug with Xcode that would duplicate the model and CoreData types, so I went with **SwiftData** (first time using it).
 - I wanted to implement **story state saving** in SwiftData through a repository, but didn't have time.